 We also recommend line drying as this reduces energy usage and looks after your textiles for longer.
 Use a mild detergent, light botanical refresher or even just steam the item you've made in your bathroom after a shower.

-Natural handwoven fabrics have a natural tendency to shrink 3-5%, so do wash this textile first before you create any products that will require washing at a later date.
+Natural handwoven fabrics have a natural tendency to shrink 3-5%, so wash this textile first before you create any products that require washing later.

 Stepped pricing is available for 25 metres and over, so please inquire if you are looking for large amounts.
 We love working with smaller brands: purchase one metre and upwards directly from the website and email us for wholesale quantities for bulk production when you're ready.
 We welcome large and small orders from brands of all sizes.
 See our full wholesale guidelines here.